loggly/hoover/README.md

 #Hoover

-A python wrapper used to hit the Loggly API
+A python wrapper used to hit the [Loggly](http://loggly.com "Loggly").
+API

 For more information on Hoover see <http://wiki.loggly.com/hooverguide>